Donearm/Scientia/content/hobbies/Malazan.md

 * `pg 406`: Toc the Younger is son of Toc the Elder and Cartheron Crust's sister.
 * `pg 442-443`: The Barghast fought the Tiste Edur at sea, east of the Genabackis continent.
 The Tiste were forced to retreat south-east, perhaps to Assail.
 * `pg 443`: The Moranth are kin with the Barghast but despised by them.
 They made peace with the Tiste Edur, learnt their arts, and separated from their Barghast cousins.
+* `pg 748`: Anomander Rake explains how when Heboric was punished, Fener denied him and his hands.
+Then when Heboric touched the jade statue on the Otataral island, which contained the souls of the followers of the Crippled God, its chaotic magic fought Fener's.
+It eventually pushed the God out of his realm, into the mortal one
+* `pg 799`: Kellanved ordered the Logros clan to look for all other T'lan Imass clans.
+The quest was unsuccessful